Discord uses CX automation and self-service to scale globally

 The results have been impressive.
-To date, Discord has made more than one million suggestions to customers through Answer Bot, and resolved more than 100,000 tickets.
+To date, Discord has made more than one million suggestions to customers through the Zendesk bot, and resolved more than 100,000 tickets.
 In 2020 alone, the team has also used AI to resolve approximately 14 percent of all email inquiries.
 In total, the team has an overall deflection rate of 10 percent, meaning that one in 10 of its customers have their problems solved without ever engaging with an agent.

 “Guide is everything to the Discord support team.
 We know that we can’t scale without having a robust self-service solution, so we invest heavily in it,” Duong said.
 “If there’s a way to eliminate tedious busy work and free our team up to work on higher-value projects, we’re always going to invest in it 100 percent.
 To put it in perspective, we get about a million hits a month on our help center.
 If you equate that to ticket deflection, we’re eliminating tens of thousands of contacts, which helps our team keep its headcount low.”

 Keeping customers front-and center during COVID-19

 Given the impact that the service and support team has had on Discord’s business, it should come as no surprise that it’s one of the key stakeholders in major decisions across the company.